Introduction

 How to clean a Cuisinart coffee maker without a clean button?

-Some Cuisinart coffee makers, such as the DCC-1000 Filter Brew 12-Cup Coffee maker, do not have a “clean” button, so simply use the machine as if you were brewing a pot of water, with one exception.
+Some Cuisinart coffee machines, such as the DCC-1000 Filter Brew 12-Cup machine, do not have a “clean” button, so simply use the machine as if you were brewing a pot of water, with one exception.

 Use the same water-to-vinegar ratio as mentioned above, rather than plain water, and place this in the water reservoir.
 After completing the cycle, throw off the vinegar-water mixture and repeat the process, this time using plain water.